SKHS-Games-2018/Playtest/index.md

   * [Defender: Doug Urner](https://douglasurner.github.io/prototypes/Defender/index.html) --- I modified this game to use the night sky background, I thought that that would look better with the laser.
 The next thing I want to fix is the way the game ends.

   * [Defender: Matthew Kincaid](https://github.com/Matthew-Kincaid/Matthew-Kincaid.github.io) --- I changed the creation rate for the cannon from 0.4 to 0.25.
 The next thing i did was change the rotation spped of the player from 25 to 40.
 Finally I made changed the winner score from 5 to 25.
+  * [Defender: John Fiery]() --- I basically changed the score limit and that was pretty much it.
 </details>

 <details>